A Complete Guide To The Jewish Ghetto Rome

 The Pietre d’Inciampo may be better known as the Tripping Stones.
 These small brass plaques almost blend in among the Ghetto’s cobblestone streets, but take a closer look.

-These are the work of German artist Gunther Demnig, who created these plaques to commemorate the Jewish victims of persecution during World War II.
+These are the works of German artist Gunther Demnig, who created these plaques in 1995 to commemorate the Jewish victims of persecution during World War II.
 They’re part of a larger Europe-wide network of 20,000 stones.

 Go to Kiryat Sefer Libreria Ebraica

-This bookstore is important for the Jewish community not only in Rome, but the entire country, as is the only Jewish bookstore in Italy.
-Translating to “World of Books”, it’s at Kiryat Sefer that you can find a number of different publications on history, faith, philosophy and even novels.
+This bookstore is important for the Jewish community not only in Rome but the entire country, as it is the only Jewish bookstore in Italy.
+Translating to the “World of Books,” it’s at Kiryat Sefer that you can find several different publications on history, faith, philosophy, and even novels.

 Have a drink at Bar Toto